 "Now the formulas in the budget are simple and in a format that makes sense to people.
 We have granted budget access to more people, without the risk of errors occurring due to mistakes in formulas," says Martin.
 "Finally, the audit trail enables us to see who has submitted their information and hold people responsible for their budgets."

-As Goodwill Southern California looks ahead, they see the opportunity to expand the use of Adaptive Planning to empower more employees to take responsibility for their fiscal decisions and overall department performance.
+As Goodwill Southern California looks ahead, they see the opportunity to expand the use of Adaptive Insights to empower more employees to take responsibility for their fiscal decisions and overall department performance.